 Homeowner-occupied households across the City of Anderson (herein “City”) have been significantly and negatively impacted by the COVID-19 global pandemic, and ARPA funds have been allocated to provide assistance to those households.
 The City has initiated a Request for Proposal process (herein “RFP”) which seeks proposals from Anderson homeowner-occupied households requesting COVID-19 related assistance in the form of a grant from the City.
 For the purposes of this RFP, only homeowner residents of the City of Anderson are eligible to apply.
 Proof of homeownership and residency must be in the form of recorded deed of ownership and valid identification issued from the State of Indiana or the United States Federal Government.
 All persons listed as owners of the property must be income qualified.
 It is the express intention of this RFP to provide assistance primarily to low income households.
 Proposals should provide as much information as possible detailing the negative economic impacts that COVID-19 has had on your household, and how ARPA grant funds would be used to counter those impacts.

-The City will be accepting online and hard copy proposals in response to this solicitation until Date: April 13, 2023, or until such time as this RFP is suspended or terminated by the City.
-Hard copies of the proposal may be picked up in the City Clerk’s Office located at City Hall, 120 East 8th Street, Anderson, Indiana.
-All hard copy proposals shall be submitted directly to the Utility Drop Box on the south side of 7th Street, North of City Hall (c/o ARPA Homeowner Assistance Committee), at 120 East 8th Street, Anderson, Indiana 46016.
-Proposals in response to this RFP will be accepted for submission starting on Date: February 10, 2023.
+The City will be accepting online proposals in response to this solicitation until September 22, 2023, 3:00 pm EDT, or until such time as this RFP is suspended or terminated by the City.
+If you are not able to fill out the application online you may call Gretchen Parker for assistance at 765-648-6113.
+Proposals in response to this RFP will be accepted for submission starting on Date: August 7, 2023.

 Only eligible uses of funds under ARPA will be considered for evaluation under this RFP.
 Eligible proposals will be evaluated in accordance with the Comparative Criteria set forth in this RFP.
 Proposals should focus on providing as much specific evidence on the following subject matter: